RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Assignment_VpcSubentCompute08nov23/README.md

 NB:The source destination should not be anyhwere(0.0.0.0/0) for security reasons, rather it would be your current ip or specific ip address. but for the sake of this demo.. we can leave it as that "0.0.0.0/0"

-# E. Connect and ping each VM
+# C. Connect and ping each VM

 ### Test Connectivity between vms